willcforte/gtweb/content/index.md

 ![Quadruped Beta Prototype](media/quadruped_v1.png){.img}

-<span class="centerelement">Over the summer, I began developing this robot with 12 servos, fully-actuated legs, and spare FTC parts from my teacher.
+#### <span class="centerelement">Over the summer, I began developing this robot with 12 servos, fully-actuated legs, and spare FTC parts from my teacher.
 It is in the process of being redesigned for lower weight and cable mess.
-Presently, there is no control system, but this will be implemented soon in Arduino C++, so keep posted.</span>
+Presently, there is no control system, but this will be implemented soon via communication with the MuJoCo physics engine, so keep posted.</span>

 <br>